TiagoMA90/Portfolio-one/README.md

 - It includes icons imported from FontAwesome, and briefly describes the tempearte, humity and average time a guest should be in a particular sauna.

 ## Contact:
-- The "Contact" page lets users provide feedback about their experiences and our services.
+The "Contact" page lets users provide feedback about their experiences and our services.
 Users are required to provide their email in order to submit their message.

-Contact form
-The form consists of the following fields (labels have been hidden, making use of the placeholder instead):
+The Form consists of the following fields (labels have been hidden, making use of the placeholder instead):

-First Name (not required)
+- First Name (not required)
-Last Name (not required)
+- Last Name (not required)
-Email (required)
+- Email (required)
-Message (required)
+- Message (required)

-- Once a message has been submited, users are directed to another page (redirect.html), while being greeted with a "Thank you" message and asking them to be redirected to the "Home" page.
+Once a message has been submited, users are directed to another page (redirect.html), while being greeted with a "Thank you" message and asking them to be redirected to the "Home" page.
-This will allow useres to contact 'Sauna World' if they inquire make reservations beforehand or provide any sort of feedback.

 <img src="assets/screenshots/form.webp" alt="form">